🧠 What is semantic SEO and entity optimisation? (Direct answer)

 How does Google's Knowledge Graph work?

-Google's Knowledge Graph is a database that grew from 570 million entities at its 2012 launch to 8 billion entities storing 800 billion facts by 2026.
+Google's Knowledge Graph is a database that grew from 570 million entities at its 2012 launch to more than 54 billion entities storing 1.6 trillion facts as of mid-2024, and continues expanding.
 Each entity has a unique identifier (KGMID), attributes, and typed relationships to other entities.
 Google uses it to disambiguate queries, power Knowledge Panels, verify factual accuracy, and evaluate whether content accurately represents entities.
 Being in the Knowledge Graph and having a visible Knowledge Panel are not the same thing — the panel requires sufficient confidence and search demand.
+Source: Search Engine Land / Kalicube, May 2024.

 Does Wikidata actually make a difference to SEO results?